ANURAGSISODIYAA/ANURAGSISODIYAA/README.md

 <h3 align="left">About Me:</h3>
-<h4 align="left">Hi, I'm Anurag Sisodiya, a Full Stack Developer passionate about software development with interests in AI/ML, Cloud, and DevOps.</h4>
+<h4 align="left">Hi, I'm Anurag Sisodiya, a Full Stack Developer passionate about software engineering with interests in AI/ML, Cloud, and DevOps.</h4>